Skip to main content

 An unparalleled and queasily misanthropic purveyor of very weird fiction - saturated in such an abundance of bleak pessimism it renders the writings of Nietzsche seem positively optimistic by comparison - Lovecraft's anguished writings insist that our universe is fundamentally alien and ultimately incomprehensible to human minds.
 His tales are based around rational, academic and reasonable protagonists who obsessively probe into the dark corners of our universe seeking unattainable knowledge, only to be driven insane by the terror of the ultimate reality they momentarily glimpse.
 Knowledge is forbidden and very deadly in Lovecraft’s dank and morbid stories.

 Lovecraft is perhaps famed most for his fetid Cthulhu Mythos, a series of loosely interwoven stories wrapped around a self contained mythology that boasts a frenzied pantheon of sinister, life-extinguishing entities known as ‘The Great Old Ones’.
 These powerful beings from the outer reaches of space once ruled the earth, but now lay dormant – ‘dead but dreaming’ – waiting for a time when ‘the stars are right’ to return and eradicate human existence.
-The most famous of these is of course, Cthulhu itself – a hideous cosmic being of fathomless proportions that provokes madness and abject terror in all who are unfortunate enough to encounter its massive, tentacled and writhing presence.
+The most famous of these is, of course, Cthulhu itself – a hideous cosmic being of fathomless proportions that provokes madness and abject terror in all who are unfortunate enough to encounter its massive, tentacled and writhing presence.
 Titles which form the Cthulhu Mythos include The Nameless City, The Festival, The Call of Cthulhu, The Dunwich Horror, The Whisperer in Darkness, The Thing on the Doorstep, At the Mountains of Madness, The Shadow Out of Time and The Shadow Over Innsmouth.
 These tales contain malignant, lurid atmospheres and feverish situations - matched only by their evocative titles – in which scholarly narrators are plunged into insanity when they uncover the existence of The Great Old Ones and their followers.

 Now regarded as one of the most influential Horror writers of the 20th Century, Lovecraft has left an undeniably haunting legacy that was only fully appreciated posthumously.
 His Cthulhu Mythos carries on as various writers such as August Derleth, Clark Ashton Smith, Ramsey Campbell and Robert Bloch have added to it over the years.
+It should be said, however, that as influential as Lovecraft's work is and all, it is deeply marred by his racist views.
+Renowned Lovecraft scholar S.T.
+Joshi notes: "There is no denying the reality of Lovecraft's racism, nor can it merely be passed off as 'typical of his time,' for it appears that Lovecraft expressed his views more pronouncedly (although usually not for publication) than many others of his era.
+It is also foolish to deny that racism enters into his fiction."

 Ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl fhtagn!